 Set the table for an unforgettable Christmas lunch/dinner using a festive table cloth.
 It’s also the time when your dining table will be used the most.
 So show some extra love by decorating it with festive table cloth and coasters.

 Cake stands are very versatile.
 You can use them to serve food or even as a table centrepiece.
 I have used my cake stand with a pillar candle and a small berry wreath to create a beautiful centrepiece.

 The Red Notebook had a great 2016 and I would like to thank all my lovely readers and followers for following our fashion and style journey.
-I hope we managed to add some fashion fun in your everyday life.
-Wishing you all a very, very happy holiday season.
+I hope we managed to add some fashion fun to your everyday life.
+Wishing you all a very happy holiday season.